-- ♣ An active partnership should be developed with Parent/Carers to help promote good behaviour if the child is aware that home and school are giving the same message, it usually has a positive effect on their behaviour.
-Parent/Carers should be involved at an early stage to help to turn the situation around quickly. - ♣ Parents/ Carers will be able to see the class teacher or a member of the senior leadership team on the same day, if they have a concern about their child's well being/behaviour. - ♣ The Home/school agreement gives clear expectations about behaviour at St. Helen's.
-This is shared with Parent/Carers as their child starts school and also appears in the school prospectus which is available at all times on our website and is attached at the end of this policy. - → Staff should report any issues of serious behaviour to Parent/Carers as soon as possible and also give regular updates on their child's behaviour, where necessary.
-This should also be discussed at progress meetings with the child present (if appropriate) and a summative evaluation of their behaviour and behaviour for learning in the annual report.
-Staff should also let Parent/Carers know when there have been improvements in behaviour. - Parent/Carers will be informed of any new strategies that are introduced, by the means of the weekly newsletter and can view this policy at any time on the website. - ♣ If the school has to use reasonable sanctions then Parent/Carers are expected to support the actions of the school.
-If Parent/Carers have any concern about any sanction that their child has received, they should initially contact the Headteacher.
+- ♣ An active partnership should be developed with Parent/Carers to help promote good behaviour - if the child is aware that home and school are giving the same message, it usually has a positive effect on their behaviour.
+Parent/Carers should be involved at an early stage to help to turn the situation around quickly.
+Regular updates should be given so that parents can monitor improvements. - Class teachers should inform parents/carers of any reoccurring or serious behavioural incidents which occur at lunchtimes, reported to them by a member of the MDA team. - Parents/ Carers will usually be able to see the class teacher or a member of the senior leadership team on the same day, if they have a concern about their child's well-being/behaviour. - ♣ The Home/school agreement gives clear expectations about behaviour at St. Helen's.
+This is shared with Parents/Carers as their child starts school and also appears in the school prospectus which is available at all times on our website and is attached at the end of this policy. - Parents/Carers will be informed of any new strategies that are introduced, by the means of the weekly newsletter and can view this policy at any time on the website. - ♣ If the school has to use reasonable sanctions then Parents/Carers are expected to support the actions of the school.
+If Parents/Carers have any concern about any sanction that their child has received, they should initially contact the Headteacher.
 If they are not satisfied with the outcome of their discussion with the Headteacher, they should then contact the Chair of Governors in writing.

-THE ROLE OF MIDDAY ASSISTANTS:
+THE ROLE OF MIDDAY ASSISTANTS (MDAs):

-- → At St Helen's, our Midday Assistants regularly take part in positive behaviour training.
-We value the part they play in the life of the school especially the positive reward systems which they have introduced: raffle tickets and positive play superstars. - ♣ The Midday Assistants are responsible for behaviour throughout the lunchtime but backup from the Senior Leadership Team is always available. - Any issues are verbally reported to the class teachers and they will follow up these issues as appropriate. - ♣ The playground code was originally written by the pupils of our school and is reviewed and adapted at the beginning of each academic year by the pupils.
-Staff are also consulted - all stakeholders have agreed on the following code:
+- → At St Helen's, our Midday Assistants regularly take part in training around encouraging positive behaviour and the Senior Leaders' expectations of our MDAs.
+We value the part they play in the life of the school especially the positive reward systems which they have introduced: raffle tickets and positive play superstars. - The Midday Assistants are responsible for behaviour throughout the lunchtime but backup from the Senior Leadership Team is always available. - Any issues are verbally reported to the class teachers and they will follow up these issues as appropriate. - ➡ The playground RULES were originally written by the pupils of our school and these are reviewed and adapted at the beginning of each academic year by the pupils.
+In 2021 we simplified our PLAYGROUND CODE: